 - 1. Should students wish to transfer from another institution to DBS, the relevant academic transcripts are produced.
-Should students wish to transfer from DBS to another institution, the academic transcripts are similarly provided. - The manual provided to students is comprehensive.
-DBS is aware that students do not always read all of the data relevant to them, so various alternative mechanisms to access the information are also provided.
+Should students wish to transfer from DBS to another institution, the academic transcripts are similarly provided. - 2.
+The manual provided to students is comprehensive.
+DBS is aware that students do not always read all of the data relevant to them, so various mechanisms are in place to help them to access the information.
 There may be some scope for streamlining and simplifying this material.
-DBS also uses Moodle.
-Students benefit from support and feedback from staff. - 3.
+DBS also uses Moodle VLE. - 3.
 International applicants whose first language is not English and who have not previously undertaken a degree taught in English must provide evidence of proficiency in English language equivalent to B2+ or above on the Common European Framework of Reference for Languages (CEFR).
-This must be evidenced
+This must be evidenced through a recognised English Language test such as IELTS, Cambridge Certificate or DBS English Assessment.
+Test certificates should be dated within the last two years to be considered valid.